QuietSlow/Extend/index.md

 I don't care about money.
 I'm simply looking for people of adventurous spirit to engage in practice.
 {%endcomment%}

 Lotus Nei Gong is a northern sect Daoist school and as such teaches "Ming before Xing" - restoration and refinement of the body before beginning cultivation of a person's nature.
-The practical implication of this is that we do quite a bit of body work - stretching, core training, movement, standing, breathing, etc.
+The practical implication of this is that we do quite a bit of body work - stretching, core training, movement, standing, and breathing.

 {% comment %}